hashicorp/terraform/website/source/docs/providers/openstack/r/compute_floatingip_v2.html.markdown

 The following arguments are supported:

-* `region` - (Required) The region in which to obtain the V2 Compute client.
+* `region` - (Optional) The region in which to obtain the V2 Compute client.
     A Compute client is needed to create a floating IP that can be used with a compute instance.
-If omitted, the `OS_REGION_NAME` environment variable is used.
+If omitted, the `region` argument of the provider is used.
 Changing this creates a new floating IP (which may or may not have a different address).